 Not all passwords do the same things.
 When editing secured PDFs, there are 2 types of passwords that you should care about:

 An open password is a password that is used to restrict the opening of a PDF file.

 Permission passwords are used to change permission settings of a PDF file.
 There are a variety of different permission settings available to you.
 For example, you can restrict specific features such as printing, copying content, or editing.

-Note: For the examples in this guide we’ll be assuming that you do know the open password (if there is one) or if you do not know the open password, there at least no permission passwords for copying content (i.e. copying content is allowed).
+Note: For the examples in this guide we’ll be assuming that you do know the open password (if there is one), or there is at least no permission passwords that prevent copying content (i.e. copying content is allowed).

 There are multiple tools to edit password protected PDFs.
 We’ve listed the most reliable methods.
 Choose the method that works best for you!

 The easiest, fastest, and most reliable way to edit a password protected PDF is by using a PDF editor.
 You can use the editor of your choice, the process will be similar.
 But we’ll be using PDF Pro in our example, due to its affordability and ease of use.

 Don’t have a PDF editor?
 Download PDF Pro for free today!

 If you pay for the premium version of Adobe Acrobat, you can use it to edit password protected PDFs.
 Please note that you’ll need to be subscribed to Adobe Acrobat DC, which is quite expensive; this method won’t work with Adobe Reader.

 If you don’t know the password to a PDF document but still want to edit it, there’s a PDF “hack” you can do that may help.
 There are still a couple options at your disposal.